davdar/maam/writeup/paper.markdown

 of the semantics, we achieve variations in flow sensitivity by modifying control properties of the interpreter--through the monad.

-Particular strengths of WCF are the wide range of choices for control sensitivity which are shown to be implementable within the design, and the modular proof framework.
+Particular strengths of WCF are the wide range of choices for flow sensitivity which are shown to be implementable within the design, and the modular proof framework.
 For example, WCF is able to also account for call-site sensitivity through their design; we must account for call-site sensitivity through a different mechanism.

-Particular strengths of our work is the understanding of control sensitivity not through instrumentation but through control properties of the interpreter, and also a modular proof framework, although modular in a different sense from WCF.
-We also show how to make different flow sensitivity choices for independent components of the state space, like a flow-sensitive data-store and path-sensitive control-store, for example.
+Particular strengths of our work is the understanding of flow sensitivity not through instrumentation but through control properties of the interpreter, and also a modular proof framework, although modular in a different sense from WCF.
+We also show how to make different flow sensitivity choices for independent components of the state space, like a flow-sensitive data-store and path-sensitive stack-store, for example.

 # Conclusion